-The revenue from US operations is from lease originations and servicing and consists primarily of the servicing of the lease portfolio.
-The decrease is primarily due to the fact that there were minimal lease originations during the year ended December 31, 2023, due to challenges from the availability of credit supply from the Company's funding partners.
-The servicing revenue that is based on the average net book value for each month has been decreasing due to a decrease in the value of the portfolio.
+The revenue from US operations is from lease originations and servicing and consists primarily of the servicing of the lease portfolio that also includes late payment fees and early termination fees from the repossession of vehicles.
+The Company did not have any new lease originations during the six months ended June 30, 2024, and June 30, 2023, due to challenges from the availability of credit supply from the Company's funding partners.
 The US operations also derive revenue from the monthly lease rental payment on the self-funded and repurchased vehicle leases.
 The cost of the lease revenue represents the depreciation on these leased vehicles calculated on a straight-line basis over the estimated economic life of the vehicle.

-There was no revenue from the Canadian operations for the year ended December 31, 2023.
+There was no revenue from the Canadian operations for the six month period ended June 30, 2024 and June 30, 2023.